 94% of our boys and girls achieve a ‘good level of development’.
 The national average was 70.7% in 2017.

-100% of pupils achieved a reading age of over 1 year above their chronological reading age with 70% achieving over 1 and a half years above.
+100% of our pupils achieved a reading age of over 7 years old, an average of 2 years above their chronological reading age.

 Bold Beginnings Report